mingzhang-yin/mingzhang-yin.github.io/c-teaching.md

 Co-Chair: Weiran Lin (with Steve Shugan), Department of Marketing

-Committee Member: Qiaoyang Liu, Department of Marketing

-Committee Member: Yiheng An, Department of Marketing
+Committee Member: Qiaoyang Liu, Yiheng An, Department of Marketing

 Committee Member: Zhaoyan Song, Department of Statistics